att/ast/src/cmd/ksh93/docs/uname.rst

 By default `uname` writes the operating system name to standard output.
 When options are specified, one or more system characteristics are written to standard output, space separated, on a single line.
-When more than one option is specified the output is in the order specfied by the `-A` option below.
+When more than one option is specified the output is in the order specified by the `-A` option below.
 Unsupported option values are listed as *[option]]*.
 If any unknown options are specified then the local `/usr/bin/uname` is called.